next-exp/sw-docs/docs/source/isaura.rst

  .. image:: images/isaura/nhits_per_evt_r8571.jpg
    :width: 1000

 The plot also shows that these events only  appear a few times within a 24h-long low-background run (around 0.05% of the total set of events).
 Rejecting this type of events is not a particularly worrysome issue: they would be thrown away in the posterior analysis, owing to the fact that none of them are exclusively contained inside the fiducial volume.
-The spatial distributions for one of these events is presented below (where the grey dashed lines illustrate the boundaries of the chamber):
+The spatial distributions for one of these events is presented below (where the grey dashed lines illustrate the boundaries of the chamber).

  .. image:: images/isaura/XY_Z_distributions_evt_many_hits.jpg